-Primary unilateral RPLND is recommended in patients with seminoma CS IIA-IIB \leq 3 cm in any dimension with 1-2 enlarged retroperitoneal lymph nodes within the template for unilateral RPLND, see 10.1.2.
+Primary unilateral RPLND is recommended in patients with seminoma CS Mk+ or IIA-IIB with 1-2 lymph nodes $\leq$ 30 mm in any dimension, within the template for unilateral RPLND, see 10.1.2.
+However, CS Mk+ patients with previous inguinal or scrotal surgery might have alternate pattern of metastatic spread and are therefore not suitable for primary RPLND.